 Multidimensional integral operator of Urysohn typeTechnical task is to identify kernel U[x,y,s], which is three dimensional function, provided recorded inputs x(t), y(t) and output z(t)

-Algorithm is shown in DEMO program, mathematical details can be found in the article
+Algorithm is shown in DEMO (quantized) and DEMO (continuous) programs, mathematical details can be found in the articles

 Modelling of Non-linear Control Systems using the Discrete Urysohn Operator

 I opened new page for all coding repository, theory and examples of identification of physical objects NAF.
 This page will be removed later.